phoenixframework/phoenix/guides/testing/testing_controllers.md

 end
 ```

-We talked about `render_many` [in the Views and Templates guide](views.html).
+We talked about `render_many` in the [Views and templates guide](views.html).
 All we need to know for now is that all JSON replies have a "data" key with either a list of posts (for index) or a single post inside of it.

 Let's take a look at the test for the `index` action then: